 Enter the (incremental) consumption or increase in net energy for load associated with any other major transportation electrification program(s) developed, provided support by or otherwise encouraged by the utility.
 Indicate which is provided by modifying the line header.
-Any entries are required only to the extent that the POU is relying on this transportation electrification to meet the requirements of PUC Section 9621 or the impact of this electrification to reliability require quantification.
+Any entries are required only to the extent that the POU is relying on this transportation electrification to meet the requirements of PUC Section 9621 or the impact of this electrification to reliability requires quantification.
 Details regarding the program(s) may be provided elsewhere in the IRP Filing.
 This entry will provide quantitative information on the demand-side impact of major programs that increase net energy for load requirements while reducing GHG emissions.

-Line 11: Other Electrification/Fuel Substitution; Consumption/Procurement Requirement support by, or otherwise encouraged by the utility.
+Line 11: Other Electrification/Fuel Substitution; Consumption/Procurement Requirement

+Enter the (incremental) consumption or increase in net energy for load associated with any other major electrification (fuel substitution) program(s) developed, provided support by, or otherwise encouraged by the utility.
 Indicate which is provided by modifying the line header.
 Any entries are required only to the extent that the POU is relying on this electrification/fuel substitution or consumption/procurement to meet the requirements of PUC Section 9621 or the impact of this electrification/fuel substitution to reliability requires quantification.
-Details regarding the program(s) may be provided elsewhere in the IRP filing.
-This entry provides quantitative information on the demand-side impact of major programs that increase net energy for load requirements while reducing GHG emissions.
+Details regarding the program(s) may be provided elsewhere in the IRP Filing.
+The purpose of this entry is to provide quantitative information on the demand-side impact of major programs that increase net energy for load requirements while reducing GHG emissions.